networknext/next/cmd/tools/next/README.md

 Run `./next` in the root of the repo for available commands.

+Arguments surrounded by '[]' are optional.
+Those surrounded by '<>' are required.

 ## Env

 To set the current environment for the next tool: `next env <local|dev|prod>`